pouryafard75/BigDataProject-Winter2022/README.md

 | 4                    |  1  |  2  | NaN | ... |
 | ...                  | ... | ... | ... | ... |

-and we aim to predict the NaN values in order to build the recommendation system.
+and we aim to predict the <i>NaN</i> values in order to build the recommendation system.

 ### Methods:
 User-user or item-item <br>